jundalisay/ppblist/content/en/faq.md

 {{< l a="Pantrypoints" >}}
 Yes, of course.
 Points are stored online or on paper-cards that cannot be used by third parties.
 It does not need expensive vaults nor ATMs.

 The value of each point is pegged to 1 kilogram of rice which 'inflates' far less than money.
-With Pantrypoints, you can go to a store and buy things on barter-credit by relying on the trust between you and the seller.
+With Pantrypoints, you can go to a store and purchase things on barter-credit by relying on the trust between you and the seller.
 {{< /l >}}